Best Steps To Grow Chrysanthemums In Containers

 1. Provides Antioxidants

 Anthocyanins, known to be potent antioxidants, are abundant in chrysanthemum tea.
-Chrysanthemum flowers have anti-inflammatory and antioxidant properties, according to a 2019 study that was published in Food Research International.
+According to a 2019 study published in Food Research International, chrysanthemum flowers have anti-inflammatory and antioxidant properties.

 2. Good For Heat Rash

 Additionally, chrysanthemum tea can alleviate heat rash.
 According to “Natural Health” magazine, traditional Chinese medicine practitioners think that heat rash is a sign of internal temperature imbalances.